HaydenD100/Conway-s-Game-of-Life/README.md

 You can make cells alive or dead at anytime using the mouse button, "Left Click" to make a cell alive and "Right Click" to make the cell dead.
 Pressing "g" display a grid of the cells making it easier to edit cells.

+# Implementation
+Coded in c++ with SDL2 for rendering.